 Whittier College's Graduate Programs in Education are authorized by the California Commission on Teacher Credentialing (CCTC) to offer Preliminary Multiple Subject (elementary), Single Subject (secondary), and Education Specialist Teaching Credentials.

-In addition to our credentialing programs, we offer a 30-unit Master of Arts in Education, which includes three options to pursue our Master of Arts in Education program.
+In addition to our credentialing programs, we offer a 30-unit Master of Arts in Teaching, which includes three options.

 This option is designed for teachers who have recently completed a Whittier-approved district induction program.
 Teachers who participated in this program may receive credit for the work they have completed (up to 12 credits for two years) in an induction program at a significantly reduced cost per credit.